 High polarization is reflected in the categories of "Preserve History of the County Courts" and "Potential for County economic development/revitalization" with ratings of most important and least important being selected in high volume.
-Figure 30 below provides a comparison of the top two rankings (most important and 2nd most important) to the two lowest rankings (least important and 7th most important) for each of eight topics.
-Over 50% of the respondents viewed "Maximize Operational Efficiencies" and "Parking Convenience" as most or important (rating of 1 most important or 2 second most important) at 52.8% and 52.4% respectively.
+Figure 30 below provides a comparison of the top two rankings (most important and second most important) to the two lowest rankings (least important and seventh most important) for each of eight topics.
+Over 50% of the respondents viewed "Maximize Operational Efficiencies" and "Parking Convenience" as most or important (rating of 1 most important or 2 second most important).